 No special form is required but this section must be completed and attached for submissions to NIH and other PHS agencies unless otherwise noted in an FOA.
 If there are multiple performance sites, then resources available at each site should be described.
 In describing the scientific environment in which the work will be done, discuss ways in which the proposed studies will benefit from unique features of the scientific environment, or subject populations or employ useful collaborative arrangements.
 If research involving Select Agent(s) will occur at any performance site(s), the biocontainment resources available at each site should be described.

 10. Equipment

 List major items of equipment already available for this project and, if appropriate identify location and pertinent capabilities.
-To attach an equipment file, click Add Attachment, browse to where you saved the file, select the file, and then click Open.
+Please click the Add Attachment button to the right of this field to complete this entry.

 11. Other Attachments